Many investors see options trading as little more than a way to add speculative leverage to their portfolios.

 But the fact is, options can help generate yield from existing positions (through selling covered calls, for instance) and they can help you insure your portfolio against loss.

 And using those two strategies together can help you do a little bit of both.
-In essence, you use the yield you generate from selling calls to pay for your insurance.
+In essence, you use the yield you generate from selling calls to pay for the insurance that will help protect your profits.

 The strategy I want to discuss today is known as a collar, and the strategy’s goal is to preserve hard-earned capital while simultaneously allowing a position to continue making profits.